Fannie Hurst: Author

 Hurst continued to write and publish until her death in 1968, although the commercial value of her work declined after World War II as popular tastes changed.
-Her total publications over her nearly six-decade career include 19 novels, over 300 short stories (63 of which were gathered in eight short-story collections), four plays produced on Broadway, a full-length autobiography and an autobiographical memoir, numerous magazine articles, personal essays, articles (often unsigned) for various organizations to which she belonged, and screenplays (both independently written and collaborations) for several films.
+Her total publications over her nearly six-decade career include 19 novels, more than 300 short stories (63 of which were gathered in eight short-story collections), four plays produced on Broadway, a full-length autobiography and an autobiographical memoir, numerous magazine articles, personal essays, articles (often unsigned) for various organizations to which she belonged, and screenplays (both independently written and collaborations) for several films.

 Social activism

 Throughout her life, Hurst was involved with many social activist groups supporting equal rights for women and African Americans, and occasionally assisting other people in need.
 In 1921, Hurst was among the first to join the Lucy Stone League, an organization that fought for women to preserve their maiden names.
 She was a member of the feminist intellectual group Heterodoxy in Greenwich Village, and was active in the Urban League.
 She volunteered as a regular visitor to inmates of a women's prison in Manhattan.
 During World War II she raised money to help Jewish refugees fleeing Europe, but in her earlier years was less supportive of other Jewish causes, saying in a 1925 interview that Zionism "segregates us, raises barriers or creates race prejudice".
 Her attitude changed in the 1950s, and in 1963 she received an honorary award from the Zionist women's organization Hadassah.

 During the 1930s and 1940s, Hurst was a friend of Eleanor Roosevelt and a frequent White House visitor.
 Hurst was named chair of the National Housing Commission in 1936–1937 and appointed to the National Advisory Committee to the Works Progress Administration in 1940.
 She was a delegate to the World Health Organization in 1952.

 In 1958, Hurst briefly hosted a television talk show out of New York called Showcase.
 Showcase was notable for presenting several of the earliest well-rounded discussions of homosexuality and was one of the few programs on which homosexual men spoke for themselves rather than being debated by a panel of "experts".
 Hurst was praised by early homophile group the Mattachine Society, which invited Hurst to deliver the keynote address at the Society's 1958 convention.